Degrees Offered

 Performing Ensembles

 One hallmark of the School of Music is its commitment to studying and performing music from many styles and genres.
-In addition to the major ensembles listed previously, numerous other performing ensembles provide a wide range of opportunities in various musical traditions, styles, and sizes.
-The student and community performing groups are open to all qualified WVU students by audition.
+WVU students can perform in bands, choirs, orchestras, jazz ensembles, and numerous other performing opportunities in various world musical traditions, styles, and sizes.
+The student and community performing groups are open to all qualified WVU students.
 More information about the School of Music ensembles can be found on the School of Music website.

 Faculty